Sign in

 3.10.
 Is nylon conductive?

-If you are looking for a suitable additive for your plastic product, don't hesitate to contact our team of consultants today for advice and to receive samples!
+Overall, nylon is a highly adaptable material for manufacturing and applications.
+While it presents some environmental concerns, understanding its properties and uses can aid in making informed decisions.
+If you seek a suitable additive for your plastic products, don't hesitate to contact our team of consultants for advice and samples!

 Comments